hsp-iit/GRASPA-benchmark/data/template_files/README.md

                 </Transform>
             </Grasp>
   ```
+  The grasp pose needs to be expressed in the **board reference frame**.
 - Close the `ManipulationObject` node:

     ```html
     </ManipulationObject>
     ```

 - Add information on the **graspability** of the object:

    ```html
    <Graspable quality="1" />
   ```

 - Add information on the **success** of the executed grasp, the **grasp stability** and the **object avoidance** (if in the cluttered mode):

   ```html